erecica/csv-to-dynamodb-with-lambda/README.md

 terraform apply
 ```

-After running `terraform apply` (or '`terraform apply --auto-approve`' This skips interactive approval of plan before applying), the script will create all the nessesery resources.
+After running `terraform apply` (or `terraform apply --auto-approve` This skips interactive approval of plan before applying), the script will create all the nessesery resources.

-When the Terraform scrits are done, you'll see the follwing output.
+Once the resources are created ( about 30 seconds ), you should see the following output.
 + AWS_DynamoDB_Table = "DynamoDB Table name"
 + AWS_Region         = "AWS Region you enterd"
 + AWS_S3bucket       = "S3 Bucket name you just created"

 ---

-## Testing
+### Testing

 You can test the application with the included files in directory [dummyfiles](dummyfiles/).
+You can upload multiple files and/or folders at once.
+Please keep in mind the max execution timeout of the Lambda function.
+Currently set to ```60 seconds```.

-If you wish to test with your own csv files, you must meet the following condition:
+If you wish to use your own csv files, you must meet the following condition:
   - File should be .csv
-  - File should have the following structure:
+  - File should have the following structure
   ```sh
     string,string,string,string,number
   ```